Skip to main content

 The biological systems that regulate ApoB and hs-CRP are directly and powerfully influenced by your daily life.
 The liver is the central processing hub for both.
 It decides how many ApoB-containing lipoprotein particles to build and release based on the raw materials it receives from your diet and the signals it gets from hormones like insulin.

-The liver also produces hs-CRP based on inflammatory signals it receives from the rest of the body, particularly from and the immune system.
+The liver also produces hs-CRP based on inflammatory signals it receives from the rest of the body, particularly from adipose tissue and the immune system.
 Therefore, by changing your lifestyle, you are fundamentally changing the inputs and signals that dictate the liver’s behavior, leading to a direct and measurable impact on these advanced biomarkers.

 • Dietary Intake The types of fats, carbohydrates, and fiber you consume directly influence the liver’s production of VLDL particles, which mature into LDL particles, all containing ApoB.